- What is a Walk-in Shower?

 Getting Started and Choosing the Best Contractor

-If you are considering a walk-in shower or other home accessibility improvements, explore Modernize’s helpful Home Accessibility Checklist before getting started.
+If you are considering a walk-in shower for home accessibility purposes, explore our helpful Home Accessibility Checklist before getting started.

 When choosing a contractor to make your bathroom safer, look for someone who has a good reputation, plenty of references and a solid estimate.
 Let Modernize help with this contractor checklist.